telerik/teststudio-docs/docs/advanced-topics/coded-samples/general/use-elements-from-repository-in-utility-class.md

 ---
 title: Using Elements From Elements Repository In A Utility Class
 page_title: Using Elements From Repository In A Utility Class
-description: "Use Elements From Repository In A Utility Class in Test Studio code file."
+description: "Learn how to access and use elements from the Test Studio Elements Repository within a utility class.
+Includes best practices, code examples, and important considerations for standalone code files."
 position: 1
 ---
 # How to Use Elements From Repository In A Utility Class